Amauna/ScriptTools/docs/github_branch_workflow.md

 #### **3. Leverage AGENT REVIEW for Large Changes**

-- Don't just commit blindly, darling
+- Don't just commit blindly
 - Let AI catch issues before they become problems
 - Especially useful for refactoring or new features